BIOL275-MSUM/eda-NathanSnell1/README.md

 west of Antarctica.
 It is one of the three existing research facilities that the United States has in order to analyze Antarctic marine ecosystems.
 These Antarctic marine ecosystems include sea ice habitats, oceanography, and bird nesting sites.
-One of the birds that were examined were the antarctic penguins found on three islands.
+One of the bird species that have been examined were the antarctic penguins found on three islands.
 The three species of penguins that were examined were the Adelie, Gentoo, and Chinstrap penguins.
+These penguins all occupy the islands of Antarctica and tend to stay on one island for the entire year where they hunt and breed.
+Chinstrap and Adelie penguins have similar weights and statures at roughly 10 pounds and 2 feet tall.
+However, Gentoo penguins are the third largest penguins which weigh 17 pounds and stand at 2 and a half to 3 feet tall.
 Different statistics of these penguins were taken for determination of age, size, island, sex, reproduction, and isotope concentration.
 Each of these statistics could be pulled from their website to be analyzed.
 Of the most interest to most scientists is the